From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Background and Related Work

 \subsubsection{Graph-Based Extensions of Visibility Analysis}

 Graph‐based methods extend visibility analysis beyond isolated viewpoints to examine visual connectivity among multiple locations.
 Visibility Graph Analysis (VGA), rooted in space syntax theory \citep{hillier_social_1984, hillier_space_1996}, models environments as 2D grids where nodes connect if their corresponding spaces are mutually visible \citep{turner_isovists_2001}.
 Metrics like mean depth and centrality describe spatial configuration and predict human movement patterns.
 While VGA is effective for structured indoor settings or defined outdoor areas, it inherits limitations from LoS-based methods: vertical complexity and environmental semantics are often oversimplified.
 To address these gaps, efforts continue to develop 3D visibility graphs \citep{varoudis_beyond_2014,lu_three-dimensional_2019,omrani_azizabad_three-dimensional_2024}.
 For semantic enrichment, the Integrative Visibility Graph (IVG) incorporates functional nodes (e.g., food and drink facilities) \citep{natapov_can_2013}, while the Functional Visibility Graph (FVG) systematically links urban functions to spatial nodes via visibility edges, measuring visual accessibility to specific activities \citep{shen_functional_2022}.
-Despite these advancements, existing graph-based methods remain grounded in geometric LoS simulations when defining the visibility, which fall short of capturing human visual perception.
-In contrast, \citet{bartie_identifying_2015} introduces a novel approach to identifying landmark relationships from single images based on semantic similarity, presenting the potential to study the visibility and perception of landmarks beyond geometric constraints.
+Despite these advancements, existing graph-based methods remain grounded in geometric LoS simulations when defining the visibility, which may not fully capture street-level visual context.
+In contrast, \citet{bartie_identifying_2015} introduces a novel approach to identifying landmark relationships from single images based on semantic similarity, presenting the potential to study landmark visibility and visual association from image data.